TheBevyFlock/bevy_new_2d/docs/workflows.md

 #### Create itch.io project

-Create a new itch.io project with the same user and project name as in the `upload_to_itch` variable in [`.github/workflows/release.yaml`](../.github/workflows/release.yaml).
+Create a new itch.io project with the same user and project name as in the `itch_page` variable in [`.github/workflows/release.yaml`](../.github/workflows/release.yaml).
 Hit `Save & view page` at the bottom of the page.

 Trigger the [release workflow](#cd-releasing) for the first time.
 Once it's done, go back to itch.io and hit `Edit game` in the top left.